Chiara06830/chiararelevat.fr/README.md

 The website is deployed thanks to [PythonAnyWhere](https://www.pythonanywhere.com/).

-It is so host on [chiara06830.pythonanywhere.com](https://chiara06830.pythonanywhere.com/).
+You can find the deployed version on [chiara06830.pythonanywhere.com](https://chiara06830.pythonanywhere.com/).